First Seacoast Bancorp Announc - GuruFocus.com

 Forward-Looking Statements

-This press release contains certain forward-looking statements about the conversion and stock offering.
+This press release contains certain forward-looking statements about the reorganization and subscription offering.
 Forward-looking statements include statements regarding anticipated future events and can be identified by the fact that they do not relate strictly to historical or current facts.
-They often include words such as "believe," "expect," "anticipate," "estimate," and "intend" or future or conditional verbs such as "will," "would," "should," "could," or "may".
+They often include words such as “believe,” “expect,” “anticipate,” “estimate,” and “intend” or future or conditional verbs such as “will,” “would,” “should,” “could,” or “may.”
 Forward-looking statements, by their nature, are subject to risks and uncertainties.
-Certain factors that could cause actual results to differ materially from expected results include that the proposed transaction may not be timely completed, if at all, that required regulatory approval is not timely received, if at all, or that other customary closing conditions are not satisfied in a timely manner, if at all.
+Certain factors that could cause actual results to differ materially from expected results include delays in closing the conversion and stock offering; possible unforeseen delays in delivering DRS Book-Entry statements or refund and interest checks; and/or delays in the start of trading due to market disruptions or otherwise.

 The shares of common stock of First Seacoast Bancorp, Inc. are not savings accounts or deposit accounts and are not insured by the Federal Deposit Insurance Corporation or by any other governmental agency.